Next event will be at Roundhouse, London on 16th-17th November. Register now for £1199 inc VAT.

 Air

-Stamford Bridge is 13 miles from London City Airport, 14.5 miles from Heathrow International Airport and 29 miles from Gatwick Airport.
+The Roundhouse is approximately 10 miles from London City Airport, 20 miles from Heathrow Airport and 30 miles from Gatwick Airport.

 All participants at CyberThreat are required to agree and adhere to the following code of conduct to help us achieve a safe and positive event experience for everyone.
 As organisers of this event, the NCSC Team and SANS are dedicated to providing a positive learning and sharing experience for all participants.
 We there for expect participants to conduct themselves appropriately.
 Unacceptable behaviour includes intimidating, harassing, abusive, discriminatory, derogatory, or demeaning conduct by any participant at our events or online communities including Twitter and other online media.